caabernathy/learn/README.md

 1. Clone this repository
 1. Open Android Studio
+1. From the welcome Quick Start, select Open an existing Android Studio project
-1. Open the project located in `starter\LearnApp`
+1. Navigate to the project located in `starter/LearnApp` and open it
-1. Build and run
+1. Click Run

 You should see the app running in your emulator/device.